dphfox/technical-fluff/_posts/2022-11-07-sets-efficient-topological-search.markdown

 end
 ```

-As you can probably tell, this look similar to the toposort algorithm we had
+As you can probably tell, this looks similar to the toposort algorithm we had
 before.
 The thing that's new here is the *subgraph elimination* - it's ergonomic
 and efficient to skip over computations for parts of the graph you don't need,
 while preserving the order of the rest of your computations the same relative to